 He also said, from our first night together, that we were Made in Heaven.
 “Heaven” came up frequently.
 I was a once madly devout child but had fallen away, and he was a serious Catholic, and I felt spellbound by the thought of my old faith, embodied by this man who said he loved me.
 We’d walk through the city and most walks included more than one stop in church.
 He’d light a candle and kneel, head bowed in deep prayer, and somehow that made my heart open a little more.

 The beach; he did love the ocean–the Jersey Shore, the east end of Long Island.
 We could spend hours walking the tideline in any weather, swimming when we could, lying on the beach and staring at the sky.
 He told me he loved surfing.
-With his blond hair, blue eyes, and salt water tan, he did look like a surfer.

 He raged at me.
 Or he’d go silent for days, not saying one word but giving off hateful energy, brushing past me hard enough to knock me aside.
 After a while we’d make up and he’d beg me to understand HIS pain, and not to leave.
 He could be so charming, seeming to love me.
 People on the outside saw a handsome, friendly man.
 Sometimes I saw him that way, too.

 When he yelled, his voice boomed like a manhole cover slamming the pavement.
 It reverberated through my bones.
 His blue eyes turned dead and black, like a shark’s.
 He had been previously married, and dated many women, but his hatred for women came out the longer we were together.
 His physical changes were so extreme and violent; I felt I was watching Dr. Jekyll turning into Mr. Hyde.
-Once I asked if he’d ever been diagnosed as a psychopath and he said yes.
-As if it were no big deal.

 Sometimes I would be so scared I would take the cats and leave him, checking into a hotel under another name.
 I was lucky to have the means.
 I was unlucky enough to not trust myself enough to stay away for good.
 He always won me back.
 Maybe part of me, at least at the beginning, wanted to be won back.
 The drama of dangerous love.